In-Context Multi-Objective Optimization: Task-Agnostic Amortized Multi-objective Optimization ( )

 \emph{Policy head.} Given the query tokens $\{\hat{\bm E}^{q}_i\}_{i=1}^{N_q}$, the model assigns each query $\bm x_i^{q}$ a scalar acquisition utility $\alpha_i := \mathrm{MLP}_\theta(\hat{\bm E}^{q}_i)$.
 These utilities are converted into a categorical policy over the query set using a softmax:

-During training we sample actions from this distribution; at inference we act greedily by selecting the next query with the largest probability.
-For a detailed visualization of the full architecture, please refer to Figure~\ref{fig:full_architecture}.
+During training we sample actions from $\pi_\theta$; at inference we act greedily by selecting the next query with the largest probability.
+A detailed visualization of the full architecture is provided in Figure~\ref{fig:full_architecture}.